-As discussed in Section 1.2.2.1, with MECP approval, the routine surface water monitoring program for DYEC (i.e., placement and monitoring of sondes in Tooley Creek) has been suspended since 2016 until the Highway
+As discussed in Section 1.2.2.1, with MECP approval, the routine surface water monitoring program for DYEC (i.e., placement and monitoring of sondes in Tooley Creek) was suspended from 2016 to 2023 due to the Highway 401/Courtice Road interchange construction activities.

-401/Courtice Road interchange construction activities are complete.
-Other construction activities in the immediate area have since developed.
 The construction of a 200,000 square foot battery warehouse located north of DYEC was largely completed in 2021.
 The Tooley Creek culvert at Highway 401 was rehabilitated with ongoing repairs that were completed in 2023.
-The surface water monitoring program will resume during the 2024 monitoring period.
+The surface water monitoring program resumed in 2024.
+Given the number of upstream inputs to Tooley Creek, the monitoring program is more indicative of cumulative regional influences than of site-specific contributions from the DYEC facility.
+While monitoring remains appropriate during periods of on-Site construction or disturbance, its value for assessing DYEC related impacts is limited when these activities are not occurring.
+For these reasons, consideration should be given to discontinuing the program in the future, pending Site activity.

-An annual monitoring report that details the findings of the 2024 monitoring period will be prepared and submitted to the MECP by April 30, 2025.
+An annual monitoring report that details the findings of the 2025 monitoring period will be prepared and submitted to the MECP by April 30, 2026.
 The annual report should be prepared in consideration of historical report submissions while acknowledging the purpose and objectives of the monitoring program, which are summarized in Section 1.2 of this report.